vikeshdas/web_dev_python/README.md

 6. Enter your MySQL password.

-7. Run command 'SHOW DATABASES;'' to see your databse is created or not.
+7. Run command 'SHOW DATABASES;'' to see your database is created or not.

 8.  run the command 'show tables;' to see all tables in your database .